LeamanB/TravelinFriends/README.md

 # About Travelin' Friends

 This website was created to showcase the adventures of Eric Kiehlmeier and Victor Alma.

-# How the site works
-TBD

-# To Coders and Future Collaborators
-TBD

-## PROBLEMS
-TBD

-# Final Notes:

-TBD
+This website is the prototype for a future, polished website.